Understanding the Effects of Permanent Faults in GPU's Parallelism Management and Control Units: Proposed methodology

 \subsection{Hardware Unit Profiling}

-The first step collects the golden (fault-free) operational information from a targeted hardware unit in the GPU (WSC, fetch, and decoder unit).
-To efficiently collect accurate functional information, we use the fine-grain implementation (gate-level netlist) of the unit to test, while the rest of the GPU is simulated at the Register Transfer Level (RTL).
+In this step, the unit profiling resorts to the characterization of each instruction from several representative parallel workloads.
+In particular, every dynamic instruction is executed on the GPU and we collect the accurate golden (fault-free) operation from the targeted hardware units (\textit{WSC}, \textit{fetch}, and \textit{decoder}).
+We resort to the gate-level netlist of the unit to test, while the rest of the GPU is simulated at the Register Transfer Level (RTL).
 The GPU mixed implementation (gate-level for the units of interest, RTL for the rest) allows to collect and trace per-cycle information on the tested unit at the gate level and keep the interaction with the other units at RTL.
 This step provides the golden copy of all the unit signals, including the input patterns.

 We developed a \textit{profiling hardware mechanism} tool to instrument the GPU model and profile the hardware unit utilization.
-For each instruction, our tool collects structural and operational information from the unit, including (i) the status of primary inputs and outputs, (ii) the timing information for the instruction, (iii) the instruction's type, and (iv) the time intervals of each performed operation.
-The units profiling resorts to the characterization of each instruction from several representative parallel workloads.
+For each instruction, our tool collects structural and operational information from the unit, including \textit{(i)} the status of primary inputs and outputs, \textit{(ii)} the timing information for the instruction, \textit{(iii)} the instruction's type, and \textit{(iv)} the time intervals of each performed operation.